ivan-hc/AppMan/README.md

 #### Discover "[AM](https://github.com/ivan-hc/AM-application-manager)", the multi-architecture Application Manager for all the GNU/Linux distributions!
 ### SITE: https://github.com/ivan-hc/AM-application-manager

 #### Further changes to this repository will be aimed at facilitating the work of the installation scripts contained in the "AM" project.
+Anyone who is still interested in improving AppMan and adding applications is free to make a pull request.

 - [About AppMan](#about-appman)
 - [About AppImages](#about-appimages)